 Rouen - the medieval capital of Normandy

 Rouen is the 'big city' of Normandy (although Le Havre is actually bigger in terms of population).
-It was the old medieval capital of the province when it was one single region and is the current capital of the relatively new region of Normandy (formed by combining the separate Upper Normandy and Lower Normandy regions).
+It was the medieval capital of the historic province and is the current capital of the relatively new region of Normandy (formed by combining the separate Upper Normandy and Lower Normandy regions).

 Actually it was a bit more than that at one time, with the Kings of England having a lot more to do with French society - one of them was actually born in the city and it was a centre of politics and intrigue during the Hundred Years' War.

 The Romans had originally settled here - their city of Rotomagus was located just to the north of the city centre - and after the collapse of the Roman Empire Rouen came under the control of the Vikings and their network of trading routes around northern Europe.

 The city really came to prominence after the invasion of England by the Norman William the Conqueror and, following the unification of France, was the second most important city in the country.